Performance Guide

 Game → RaceLab overlay → Windows → Display

-Any small delay in the overlay stalls the entire frame and indirectly couples physics timing to overlay rendering.
+Because RaceLab updates telemetry, timing and gap data continuously, the display must wait for both the game and the overlay on every frame.
+Any small delay in the overlay stalls the entire composited frame and indirectly couples physics timing to overlay rendering.

 This causes microstutter and inconsistent driving feel even when GPU usage looks low.